About our Jewellery

 - Choosing the right disc size

-Every MedicAlert emblem is expertly and individually made for you; which includes the engraving on the back of your disc.
+Every MedicAlert jewellery item is expertly and individually made for you; which includes the engraving on the back of your disc.

-We have a range of emblems to suit the way you live your life without limits.
-When choosing your emblem, you will see that some of the discs are available in different sizes.
+We have a range of jewellery to suit the way you live your life without limits.
+When choosing your I.D. jewellery, you will see that some of the discs are available in different sizes.
 The size of the discs largely dictates how much information can be engraved.
 These icons, along with the physical measurements of each disc, appear alongside every product in our online shop:

 - Choosing the right size bracelet

-It is very important that your MedicAlert emblem fits you properly, so that it will be both secure and comfortable.
-Many people estimate their wrist size and this can result in a poorly fitting emblems which are either too tight or too loose.
+It is very important that your MedicAlert jewellery fits you properly, so that it will be both secure and comfortable.
+Many people estimate their wrist size and this can result in a poorly fitting emblem which you may lose easily.